TL;DR:

 2. Cantilever Umbrellas

-Cantilever umbrellas, also known as side-mount or offset patio umbrellas, give you shade over seating areas and tables while the base remains off to the side.
 And they swivel and tilt with the turn of a knob or the press of a lever, offering extra versatility and allowing you to chase the shade.

 Bluu Sequoia Pro Cantilever Umbrella

 "The functionality and added features are what set many cantilever umbrellas apart.
-For example, many cantilever umbrellas feature 360-degree rotation.
+For example, many cantilever styles feature 360-degree rotation.
 This means that they don't have to be repositioned when the sun moves throughout the afternoon," Corey Lee explained.

 Wood